Why I Started Running

 Second Round of the States, 50-Sub-4, and Canadian Provinces

-While working on the states a second time, the goal of running all of the Canadian provinces seemed like a no-brainer.
-There are only ten of them - one fifth of the 50 states goal - and from a travel perspective they wouldn’t be much harder to get to.
-It eventually added a nice little extra accomplishment on top of the states.
-Despite not being much farther than the states geographically, the provinces ended up being logistically more challenging than the states because there are fewer races to choose from and flights are usually not direct.
-Between scheduling conflicts with other races and two years of COVID border restrictions - which Canada was very strict with - the provinces goal ended up taking nearly twice as long as the 50 states did.
-I finally completed my tenth and final province in October 2024 at the Moncton, New Brunswick marathon.
+Along with a second round of the states, I also mixed in the smaller goal of completing the Canadian provinces.
+There are only ten of them - one fifth of the 50 states goal - and from a travel perspective I figured they wouldn’t be much harder to get to.
+Despite not being much farther geographically, the provinces ended up being logistically more challenging than the states because there are fewer races to choose from and flights are usually not direct.
+Between scheduling conflicts with other races and two years of COVID border restrictions - which Canada was very strict with - the provinces goal ended up taking longer than I thought, but I finally completed my tenth and final province in October 2024 at the Moncton, New Brunswick marathon.
 A list of all marathons done in each province, with links to blog updates, can be found at the bottom of this page.

 —————————————————